The-Back-Room/Aero7-11/README.md

 ## Credits

 This theme is "Open Source" in that it is open for anyone to use and edit.
+Unfortunatly it's stuck in a binary format, meaning there is no code I can release.
 I do not place any restrictions or payment on this.

 Anyone can create a copy or redistribute this.
 However, the only stipulation is that it must remain free and that all of the following people must be credited for their contributions to Windows customization: